lcs-djones/TGJ2O-S3-2025/content/Tinkercad/Creating your Tinkercad Account.md

 ## Join the classroom

+S1: Join our classroom on [Tinkercad.com](https://www.tinkercad.com/joinclass/RRRYR9T3R)

 S3: Join our classroom on [Tinkercad.com](https://www.tinkercad.com/joinclass/JFJNMTT2R)
 > [!INFO]
->
+>Select "Log in with code"
-> Please note that your nickname is your first name, and then your last name all lowercase.
+> Please note that your code is your first name, and then your last name all lowercase.
 >
 > For example, Mr. Jones's full name is David Jones, so his nickname is *davidjones*.